Apple Watch and watchOS: Everything you need to know about Apple's most personal device

-Apple Watch might not have risen to the must-have level of the iPhone just yet, but Apple’s most personal device is slowly changing the way we interact with other people.
-After several software revisions, Apple’s wearable has evolved into one of its major project categories, and a constant cycle of new features and bands keep it feeling fresh and fashionable.
+Apple Watch Series 3 has arrived, and it could be the model that finally pushes Apple's wearable into the mainstream.
+After several software revisions, Apple Watch has evolved into one of Apple's major project categories, and a constant cycle of new features and bands keep it feeling fresh and fashionable.
+Series 3 brings it all together, with health, fitness, and Siri enhancements, and, of course, iPhone independence with LTE.

-But as we approach the third generation of the device, you might still be asking: What can I really do with it?
+But after three generations, you might still be asking: What can I really do with it?
 The answer might surprise you.
 Find out and more in this ultimate guide to Apple Watch.

 Apple Watch models